yabellini/SitioAcademico/content/en/talk/EGU2020_RLadies/index.md

 ---
-abstract: In May 2020, EGU General Assembly 2020 was held on-line.
+abstract: EGU General Assembly 2020 was held on-line.
 During the conference [Claudia Vitolo](https://twitter.com/clavitolo) and I had the opportunity to share with the attendees the [R-Ladies](https://rladies.org/) initiative.
 all_day: false
 authors: []
 date: "2020-05-08T10:00:00Z"